You know what I love about Mexican “Lasagna” (aka”Mexican Casserole” or “Stacked Enchilada”)?

 - 1/2 teaspoon dried oregano

-- 12 corn tortillas (choose sturdy tortillas)
+- 12 corn tortillas (choose sturdy tortillas mad with yellow corn)

 - 2 cups coarsely grated Monterey Jack cheese (about 8 oz)